 Sydney Institute for Community Languages Education (SICLE) works in three main areas:

-We provide three 60-hour NESA-accredited professional-learning programs for teachers in NSW government-funded Community Languages Schools.
+We provide three 60-hour professional-learning programs for teachers in NSW government-funded Community Languages Schools.
 Each program caters for a different level of seniority within the community-school heirachy.
 More than 3000 teachers have completed at least one program.
 Many have completed more than one, as their teaching expertise and knowledge have developed.
+A $70 administration fee is required from program particpants in 2021.
 The programs are described below.

 This program helps participants become more effective classroom teachers.
 It introduces the basics of how children learn, as well as covering practical aspects such as lesson planning; teaching listening, speaking, reading and writing; and classroom management.
 Participants observe classes in primary schools and visit each other's classes.
 The program also provides an introduction to:

 The assignments are practical and involve preparing resources and classroom activities.
-Programs are offered in various venues around Sydney and Wollongong, as well as via mixed mode/online delivery.
-Language-specific workshops are available in Arabic, Chinese, Korean and Tamil.
 Teachers are provided with a handbook, handouts and readings for this program and are also shown a wide range of online and video resources.
 Below, you can find links to a variety of resources used in this program:

 This program helps experienced teachers become curriculum mentors.
 It has been designed for teachers who have completed the Foundation program or who have teaching qualifications and experience in Australia.
 The program covers: